Getdzidon/deploy-SuperMario-on-K8s-with-terraform/README.md

 # 🚀 Super Mario on AWS EKS with Terraform & GitHub Actions - By Donatus D. Dzissah
+# This can be used as a deployment Template. 👉 See [TEMPLATE-USAGE.md](./TEMPLATE-USAGE.md) for detailed instructions

 Deploy the legendary Super Mario game on Amazon EKS using Infrastructure as Code (Terraform) and automated CI/CD with GitHub Actions.